AllenFang/react-bootstrap-table/README.md

 As you know, the basic bootstrap table function like striped, bordered, hover and condensed are supported.

-In addition, reactbsTable support data align, sorting, cell format and pagnation.
+In addition, reactbsTable support data align, sorting, cell format, pagination, row selection and cell edit.

-You can see the [home page](http://allenfang.github.io/react-bootstrap-table/index.html).

-And example is on [here](http://allenfang.github.io/react-bootstrap-table/example.html).
+You can see the [home page](http://allenfang.github.io/react-bootstrap-table/index.html). and example is on [here](http://allenfang.github.io/react-bootstrap-table/example.html).

 ### Development
 reactbsTable dependencies on react 0.13.x and Bootstrap 3